Corgi-Coding/corgicoding-theme-css/README.md

 ## How to use

+1. Add the `c-html-render` class to the dom element to be rendered.
-Add the following code to the page.
+2. Add the following code to the page.

 ``` html
     <!--   Prevent compatibility issues caused by different browsers   -->